aduca98/xby-takehome/Readme.MD

 # Design

-For the design, happy to walk through the code in person but overall there are two discussion areas that I want to elaborate on: the db model and the question service.

 ### Data Modeling

 The data model design really only involves one model: the user.
 All user profile information